dillionnason/dotfiles/README.md

 # dotfiles

-Personal configuration files for Unix-like CLI.
+Personal configuration files for Unix-like CLI/Linux Desktop.

-## Setup script (not currently recommended)
+## Setup script

-Use this method at your own discretion, this script has not been tested.
-As said above, it assumes you are using an Arch based distro or macos and will not work otherwise.
+Use this method at your own discretion, this script has not been throughly tested.
+As said above, it assumes you are using an Arch based distro or MacOS and will not work otherwise.

 ```sh
 sh -c "$(curl -fsSL https://raw.github.com/dillionnason/dotfiles/master/setup.sh)"